mucsci-students/2022sp-420-BootSnake/README.md

 In the file there will be a global list that will be used to contain the class objects.

-There are four functions within the file:
+There are five functions within the file:

 1. ClassAdd - A function that adds a class to a global list of classes.
               This function does not allow for duplicates and is particular